jdorn/json-editor/README.md

 }
 ```

+#### Arrays

-For schemas of type `array`, the format `table` is supported, which is a more compact UI for editing arrays.
+The default array editor takes up a lot of screen real estate.
+The `table` and `tabs` formats provide more compact UIs for editing arrays.

-To use this format, each array element must have the same schema.
+The `table` format works great when every array element has the same schema and is not too complex.

+The `tabs` format can handle any array, but only shows one array element at a time.
+It has tabs on the left for switching between them.

+Here's an example of the `table` format:

 ```json
 {